duglin/helloworld/README.md

 helloworld-00001-deployment-78796cb584-jswh6            Running          90s
 ```

+The output of `pods` shows the list of Knative services (at the top)
+followed by the list of active pods.

-When the pod is in the `Running` stae, press control-C to stop it.
+When the pod is in the `Running` state, press control-C to stop it.

-This shows the list of Knative services and running pods in the cluster.
 You should see your `helloworld` Knative service with one revision
 called `helloworld-00001`, and a pod with a really funky name but that
 starts with `helloworld-00001` - meaning it's related to revision 1.

 Notice the word "deployment" in there - that's because under the covers
-Knative create a Kubernetes deployment resource.
+Knative create a Kubernetes deployment resource and this pod is related
+to that deployment.

 So, it's running - let's hit it: